aljohnson-soc/StataWorkshop/README.md

 The workshop has been adapted for asychronous online learning.
 See links below.

+This workshop is part of a research project.
+Results from the project are forthcoming in *Teaching Sociology* and additional information about the study design are available [here](Appendix_DataMethods.pdf).

-*This workshop is part of a research project, which was recently presented (virtually) at the American Sociological Association's 2020 Annual Meeting.
-Slides from that presentation are available [here](Johnson_Gleit_ASA2020.pdf).*
+A preliminary version of the project was presented (virtually) at the American Sociological Association's 2020 Annual Meeting.
+Slides from that presentation are available [here](Johnson_Gleit_ASA2020.pdf).

 ## Workshop materials
 - [Pre-workshop survey to collect student data](PreSurvey.pdf)